griffithba/wikitree-record-annotator/README.md

 # WikiTree Record Annotator
 <img src="icons/icon128.png" align="left" width="128" height="128" style="margin-right: 15px;">

 This Chrome/Chromium browser extension overlays WikiTree-linked annotations directly onto online historical record images.
-It currently supports records hosted by the [Swedish National Archives (Riksarkivet)](https://sok.riksarkivet.se/) and [Matricula Online](https://data.matricula-online.eu/en/), but is designed to be expandable to other archive sites.
+It currently supports records hosted by the [Swedish National Archives (Riksarkivet)](https://sok.riksarkivet.se/), [Norwegian National Archives (Digitalarkivet)](https://www.digitalarkivet.no/), and [Matricula Online](https://data.matricula-online.eu/en/), but is designed to be expandable to other archive sites.
 Annotations are stored in a shared annotation database hosted on WikiTree+.<br clear="left"/>

 ## Features
 Annotations appear as highlighted frames over the record image.
-Their size and position are tied to image coordinates, so they remain correctly positioned during zooming and panning.
-Hovering the mouse over a box displays information about the linked WikiTree profile, and an optional note (see Lena Persdotter in the screenshot), and clicking on the box will open the profile in a new tab.
+Their size and position are tied to image coordinates, so they remain correctly positioned during zooming, panning, and rotating.
+Hovering the mouse over a box displays information about the linked WikiTree profile and an optional note (see Lena Persdotter in the screenshot), and clicking on the box will open the profile in a new tab.
 A toolbar enables the user to draw new annotations, select existing annotations (to edit or delete), and toggle between hiding or showing all annotations.

 A single annotation can have several frames, which is useful if a person appears more than once on a record page, or if their name spans two lines.
 (See Anders Andersson in the screenshot.)